 Our product candidates are in the early stages of development.
-As of March 31, 2023, we are actively enrolling three distinct Phase 2 trials with VTX958 for patients with moderate to severe plaque psoriasis, active psoriatic arthritis and moderately to severely active Crohn's disease.
-In addition, we initiated a Phase 2 trial with VTX002 in the fourth quarter of 2021 in patients with moderately to severely active ulcerative colitis.
-We also initiated a Phase 2 proof-of-concept trial for VTX2735 in cryopyrin-associated periodic syndromes (CAPS) patients in the first quarter of 2023 and continue to evaluate additional indications for clinical development.
-Furthermore, we plan to initiate a Phase 1 trial of VTX3232, our lead CNS-penetrant NLRP3 inhibitor, in healthy volunteers in the first half of 2023.
+We are actively enrolling a Phase 2 trial of VTX958 in moderately to severely active Crohn's disease.
+We also recently completed a Phase 2 trial of VTX002 in patients with moderately to severely active UC, and we plan to initiate a Phase 3 trial of VTX002 in moderately to severely active UC in 2024.
+Additionally, we are conducting a Phase 2 trial of our peripheral NLRP3 inhibitor VTX2735 in patients with CAPS, and a Phase 1 trial of our novel CNS-penetrant NLRP3 inhibitor VTX3232 in adult healthy volunteers.
 Success in early clinical trials does not ensure that large-scale clinical trials will be successful nor does it predict final results.
 In addition, we will not be able to treat patients if we cannot manufacture a sufficient quantity of VTX958, VTX002, VTX2735, VTX3232 or other product candidates that meets our minimum specifications.
 In addition, VTX958, VTX002 and VTX2735 have only been tested in a small number of trial subjects.
 Results from these clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of VTX958, VTX002 and VTX2735 as we expand into larger clinical trials.
 As noted above, to the extent the FDA considers any of our product candidates to share the same mechanism of action as other drug products with known safety concerns that warrant black box warnings, the FDA may require black box warnings for our product candidates, which would limit the market acceptance of our product candidates and negatively impact the future commercial prospects of our product candidates, if approved.